emilyrandall1998/project-one/README.md

 clearInterval(moveWithLogoRightInterval)
 ```

 This eliminated the problem of playing after using the restart button, although I found that the game still sometimes killed the fifth character on the first round of playing.
 However, for some reason this issue seemed to go away with deployment/occurred less frequently.
-Also, the time doesn't read 0 when you die, and I didn't have time to return the obstacles to their original starting arrays at the end.
-Finally, I had multiple event listeners doubling up and forcing the character off the van and onto the road which should technically be picked up as a 'kill zone', but managed to resolve this issue.
+Also, time not going to 0 when you die, not returning the obstacles to their original starting arrays.
+Also having multiple event listeners doubling up and forcing the character off the van and onto the road which should technically be picked up as a 'kill zone' ALSO TALK ABOUT THE GAME = TRUE/FALSE THING

 ### Future features
 - Local storage for a leaderboard